 So when some guy rolls up and drops their version of a truth bomb on you with, “It takes a village to raise a child,” what they really mean is, “I am authorized to be in your business and hold a qualifying opinion over the instruction of your children.”
 Sorry guys.
 I’m not trying to step on toes.
 The guy rattling this little ditty off might not even know the true nature of what he’s actually saying, but that’s what that means as defined by those people with access to microphones who use them.
 The idea that “Families work in harmony to best nurture a child,” isn’t what they mean even though that’s the true origin of the phrase.

 Who do you want to raise your child?
 It should be you by the way… LOL.
 But the supplement to you and yours should be whom?
 My sincere hope is you have a church family to give you aid and provide biblical consistency for all your benefit.
 If not, I believe it’ll be rationally tougher for you to accomplish some of the tasks.
 Free of a support network like a church family, child construction is tougher.

 Deuteronomy 6:4-9 – “Hear, O Israel!
 The Lord is our God, the Lord is one!
 You shall love the Lord your God with all your heart and with all your soul and with all your might.
 These words, which I am commanding you today, shall be on your heart.
 You shall teach them diligently to your sons and shall talk of them when you sit in your house and when you walk by the way and when you lie down and when you rise up.
 You shall bind them as a sign on your hand and they shall be as frontals on your forehead.
 You shall write them on the doorposts of your house and on your gates.

 Be salt my brother and sisters in Christ.
 Seek much light.
-To seek light in this case is to learn what a phrase really means, and instruct your children accordingly in biblical fashion.
+To seek light, in this case, is to learn what a phrase really means, and instruct your children accordingly in a biblical fashion.